Tinram/Noter/README.md

 ### Credits

-Angel Marin and Paul Johnston for the JavaScript SHA-256 hash implementation used.
+Angel Marin and Paul Johnston for the JavaScript SHA-256 hash function.

 ### Miscellaneous